carpentries-incubator/geospatial-python/episodes/12-data-cube.md

 ## Working with the data cube

-Let us focus on a set of variables: the red band (`red`), the near infrared band (`nir`) and the scene classification map (`scl`).
+Like we did in the previous episode, let us calculate the NDVI for our study area.
+To do so we need to focus on the variables: the red band (`red`), the near infrared band (`nir`) and the scene classification map (`scl`).
 We will use the former two to calculated the NDVI for the AoI.
-The latter, is [a classification mask](https://sentinels.copernicus.eu/web/sentinel/technical-guides/sentinel-2-msi/level-2a/algorithm-overview) provided together with Sentinel-2 L2A products.
-In this mask, each pixel is classified according to a set of labels (see Figure 3 in the previous link).
-We will use it to drop pixels that are labeled as clouds and water:
+The latter, we use as [a classification mask](https://sentinels.copernicus.eu/web/sentinel/technical-guides/sentinel-2-msi/level-2a/algorithm-overview) provided together with Sentinel-2 L2A products.
+In this mask, each pixel is classified according to a set of labels (see Figure 3 in [classification mask documentation](https://sentinels.copernicus.eu/web/sentinel/technical-guides/sentinel-2-msi/level-2a/algorithm-overview) ).

+First we define the bands that we are interested in:

 ```python
 red = ds['red']